briandrum/codes.forchagrin.com/_chapters/chapter-1138-central-shopping-district.md

 business development appropriately designed and located to achieve, among others, the following objectives:

-1. _(a)_ Preserve the Municipality’s downtown as a core for retail sales and personal service businesses.
+1. _(a)_ Preserve the Municipality's downtown as a core for retail sales and personal service businesses.

 2. _(b)_ Promote pedestrian accessibility by discouraging uses that attract